 8) Do Tiny Jobs on Amazon's Fiverr Competitor, Mechanical Turk!

-When someone asks for a job to be done, the posting is revealed to every participant on the platform and hundreds can apply.
-And also be accepted.
+When someone asks for a job to be done, the posting is revealed to every participant on the platform and thousands can contribute.

 Now authors don't have to go through a major publisher and wait months to promote their book.
 They can publish the book immediately, brand it, and launch the book themselves on Amazon.

-It gets even better, Amazon has another service that is attached to their Kindle Network which allows a customer to purchase the physical version of an eBook.
-Better yet, customers can just purchase the physical book.
+Amazon has another service that is attached to their Kindle Network which allows a customer to print an eBook on demand!

 10) Be a Voice Actor for Amazon’s Audio Creation Exchange (ACX)